(Updated on December 27, 2021)

 - Different apps are popular in each platform, so competition varies

 - The user base for Google is not the same as iOS—user mindsets and preferences are different.

-Testing separately on both app stores will help you identify which messaging and designs work best on one platform compared to another.
+Testing separately on both app stores will help you identify which messaging strategies and designs work best on each platform.
 There’s no “one size fits all” approach to app store marketing, and we’ve seen instances in which using the same creatives on both platforms led to a 20%-30% decrease in installs on iOS.

 Every change to the First Impression must get extra focus, which is why you should wisely choose Gallery orientation when designing your creatives.
 You can use portrait-oriented assets, landscape-oriented assets, or a mix of both.
 Each of the orientations comes with its own set of advantages and disadvantages, but there are a few givens.

 When using landscape Screenshots, you showcase one main message in each frame since landscape assets take up the full width of your Product Page.
 With portrait Screenshots, you’re able to display multiple messages in each frame since more than one asset is visible.

 Based on our analyses, apps are more likely to showcase portrait Screenshots because a majority of apps don’t support horizontal use or functionality.
 Games, on the other hand, have a wider mix of Gallery orientations since there’s more variety in the way they’re played.

 Is your Screenshot Gallery properly optimized to drive conversions?
 Get help designing a gallery on Google Play

 An app video can increase install rates by more than 25%

 Adding a video increases Exploring behavior and reduces Decisive behavior.
 Visitors who watch the video are 3x more likely to install.